aimms/how-to/Articles/228/data-ranges.rst

-Determine Consecutive Ranges in Excel Files
+Determine Data Ranges in Excel Files
 ================================================

 When exchanging data with Excel files, you might need to provide the cell ranges as inputs to AIMMS AXLL functions.